-During the lockdown from 31/01/2021 to 5/02/2021, Mandurah Wildlife Rescue can accept injured or sick animals but we must be aware of social distancing.
+During any lockdowns, Mandurah Wildlife Rescue can accept injured or sick animals but we must be aware of social distancing.

 If you have a sick or injured animal please contact your local vet’s first, and then call us before you bring anything to us.

 HAVE YOU FOUND AN ABANDONED, ORPHANED OR INJURED ANIMAL?

 Contact Mandurah Wildlife Rescue on (08) 9582 3938

 Thanks to Kanyana Wildlife Center for this information.

 All sick, injured and orphaned wildlife will be cold, shocked, highly stressed and dehydrated.

 Injured wildlife, other than orphans, will adopt what is called the preservation reflex.
 They will mask their pain and injuries at all costs in order to appear normal.
 Appearances can be deceptive to the untrained observer.